 Thomas Muller Injury: Out with illness

-Muller is not in the squad for Saturday's match against Los Angeles Galaxy due to illness.
+Muller is listed as out for Saturday's match against San Jose due to illness, per the MLS Player Status Report.

-Muller's absence is a late blow for a team that had relied on him in a central attacking midfield position over the previous four league games.
-Jeevan Singh Badwal will get an unusual opportunity in Muller's place against Galaxy.
-The former Germany international will aim to bounce back in subsequent fixtures if he's only dealing with a minor ailment.
-He has scored four goals and provided one assist over nine appearances in the 2026 MLS campaign.
+Muller was looking unlikely to play Saturday due to an illness, and this will now keep him out, as the attacker is not fit enough to play.
+This is a second straight match he misses, a continued rough absence after four straight starts.
+Jeevan Singh Badwal is likely to start in his place once again.

 Win Your League With RotoWire!